manan-bedi2908/Power-BI-Assignment-3/README.md

      - Extract the first name from EMPLOYEE NAME column and transform the column.
      − Using the JOINING DATE column extract the Year and no. of days for that month .
      − Create a visual of your choice and show the how much salary has been paid to each state and which state has lowest payout.

+## Chandigarh has the lowest payout and Maharashtra highest